 Every company, person, fire department will give you papers.
 You need to keep EVERY receipt for the first few days (depending on your policy your insurance company will reimburse you for most of your expenses in those first days, this includes food, hotel stay and sometimes even gas).
 That is where the accordion file folder comes in handy.
 Just shove it all in there.

 Write EVERYTHING down.
-That notebook is still in use today, 5 months later.
+That notebook is still in use today.
 Write down the name, date, time and contact info of everyone you talk to and what you talked about in detail.
 Seriously, everyone.
 Because your brain won’t remember.
 Keeping it in a notebook keeps it all in one place.
 And I guarantee you will have to reference it all later.
 This was SO helpful for us and still is today.

 The clipboard seems crazy, but it’s incredibly helpful.
 For us, we spent the first few days digging through the house, there was no electricity or water or…tables.
 So when people (cleaning companies, insurance, etc) needed me to sign things, I usually grabbed this clipboard.